 Philippines, Tax-Free Corporate Reorganizations

 Belaro, Salvador B. Jr., "Untaxing Taxes: An Attempt to Compare Philippine and US Laws on Tax-Free Corporate Reorganizations" (2004).
-Cornell Law School Graduate Student Papers.
-Paper 2.
+Cornell Law School J.D.
+Student Research Papers.
+2.